Kick101/vaults/Ideas and Improvements/InfoSec/Forensics/DF.md

 - Crime scene is examined & documented to determine what evidence is present without interpreting it to any meaning.

 __Analysis__
-- Evidence is examined to determine
+- Evidence is examined to determine it's significance without considering how they contribute to the overall crime reconstruction.

 __Reconstruction__
+- Testimonial and documentary evidence, is taken into consideration to figure out how the crime happened.

 __Data collection__